Seekerzero/dataviz-project-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * which country has largest number of vaccinated population and its vaccination types?
+ * which country has largest number of fully vaccinated population?
- * which country has largest number of vaccinated first dose population and its vaccination types.
+ * which country has largest vaccinated portion.
- * which country has largest number of vaccinated second dose population and its vaccination types.
+ * which country has largest number of vaccination shot.
- * what is the largest number of vaccine dose type and it vaccinated distribution of countries.
+ * more...

 ## Prototypes